irmen/cx16shell/README.md

 ## Todo

-- add hexdump command (including -n option)
 - ls <directory> should list files in that directory (support multiple levels deep)
 - github issue about folder name upper/lowercase problem
 - once the unzip and xar programs fully work, can we have a version for this shell as well?
 - need more manpages written.
 - load .sh scripts in a ram bank instead of golden ram to avoid program corruption when script > 1KB
 - new memory layout?
-Shell program at the top of memory (say $6000-$9f00) so that you can load regular programs at $0801?
+Shell program at the top of memory (say $6000-$9f00) or split it over 2 HiRam banks so that you can load regular programs at $0801?
 What about the external commands?
 No longer forced to start at $4000 but just regular programs?

 ...